utilmeta/utype/docs/en/guide/cls.md

 	"""
 ```

-Let’s look at the parsing options in the example one by one.
+Let’s take a look at the options in the above example

-*  `case_insensitive=True` Indicates to accept data in a case-insensitive way, as in the example where the input data is `'UserName'` used to pass `'username'` the value of the field.
+* `case_insensitive=True`: accept input data case-insensitive, as in the example where the input data pass `'UserName'` for the value of `'username'`.
-*  `addition=False`: Indicates that input data outside the field is not accepted.
-In the example, we entered an extra parameter `'Token'` that is not in the field, which will be detected and thrown as an error.
+* `addition=False`: Indicates that any additional data will raises an error.
+In the example, we input an additional parameter `'Token'`, which will be detected and thrown as an error.
-*  `collect_errors=True`: In general, when utype detects that there is an error in the input data, it will throw it directly.
-However, opening `collect_errors` utype allows utype to collect all the errors in the data and throw them together, which is more convenient for debugging.
-We can use `exc.CollectedParseError` it to catch the packaging error thrown, for example, in the example, we catch the error information of all parameters together.
+* `collect_errors=True`: collect all the errors in the data and throw them together, which is more convenient for debugging.
+We can use `exc.CollectedParseError` it to catch the packaging error thrown, for example, in the example, we catch the error information of all parameters together. (`collect_errors` is False by default)

-In addition to configuring resolution options by declaring an instance of Options, you can also use a class approach, such as
+!!! note
+	`addition` is None by default, means ignores additional input, `addition=True` means preserve additional input, `addition=False` means throw an error for additional input

+Options also supports other declaration methods. such as

+**Class inheritance**
 ```python
 from utype import Schema, Options, Field